 Dembroff opens with a critique of two broad categories of theories of what gender is: externalist (or social position) theories and internalist (or psychological identity) theories.

 Externalist theories define gender in terms of how someone is perceived by others and advantaged or disadvantaged as a result.
 So, someone would be genderqueer if they are perceived and treated as neither a man nor a woman.
 However, this doesn’t work for genderqueer people, Dembroff argues, since they tend to reject the idea that particular gender expressions are necessary to be genderqueer; “we don’t owe you androgyny” is a well-known slogan.
 Also, many cis people do not present neatly as male or female – that does not mean they are genderqueer.

-One of the internalist accounts Dembroff considers, by Katherine Jenkins, defines gender in terms of what gender norms someone feels are relevant to them – e.g., how they should dress, behave, what toilets they may use – regardless of whether they actually comply with (or actively resist) those norms.
+One of the internalist accounts Dembroff considers, the norm-relevancy account by Katherine Jenkins, defines gender in terms of what gender norms someone feels are relevant to them – e.g., how they should dress, behave, what toilets they may use – regardless of whether they actually comply with (or actively resist) those norms.
 Norm relevancy requires that genderqueer people feel that neither male nor female norms are relevant.
 This is easiest to see with binary gendered toilets – neither the trouser nor skirt-logoed room is safe for a genderqueer person.
-However, it is unlikely that none of the norms would be felt as relevant.
+However, it is unlikely that none of the norms for men or women would be felt as relevant.
 So the norm-relevancy account, Dembroff argues, would exclude many genderqueer people too.

 Critical gender kinds

 Dembroff’s proposed solution combines social and psychological understandings of gender.
 They introduce the idea of a critical gender kind and offer genderqueer as an example.
 A kind, in this sense, is roughly a collection of phenomena defined by one or more properties.
 (For a longer answer, try this on social kinds by Ásta.)
 Not to be confused with gender-critical feminism.